The UVM Patent and Trademark Resource Center

 - assistance writing any user's patent or trademark application, either in whole or in part

 - any other processes related to business or intellectual property (IP) matters that are normally performed by a licensed attorney

 - endorsement of any attorney, agent, or other private entity for the purpose of applying for a patent, registering a trademark, manufacturing, market entry, or any related IP and business matters

 - payment of application fees or other funding

 Any asexually-reproduced "distinct and new variety of plant, including cultivated sports, mutants, hybrids, and newly found seedlings, other than a tuber propagated plant or a plant found in an uncultivated state," is eligible for a plant patent.

-PTRC library representatives can assist you with plant patent research and provide access to the plant patent collection.
+PTRC library representatives can assist you with plant patent research and provide access to plant patent collections.